covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.6.7 =
+Fixed bugs and updated packages and blocks for WordPress 6.2

 = 1.6.6 =
 Fixed production build tools that was causing some backend mobile editing issues for some browsers.